JoannaMadNat/Excel-Pie-Reader/README.md

 # Excel Pie Reader
-A simple program in Perl that reads data from a Windows Excel file and converts it to a PDF with a pie chart
+A simple program in Perl that reads data from a Windows Excel file and converts it to a formatted PDF

 ## Usage
 Run on linux using